nadinekuo/MachineLearning1-Labs/README.md

 - Sum (mean), median, majority vote
 - Maximum

-<span style="color:red"> Supoptimal: neglect the classification confidence characteristic of the base classifier outputs, as they are treated as general feature values... </span>
+<span style="color:red"> Supoptimal: neglect the classification confidence characteristic of the base classifier outputs, as they are treated as general feature values...
+Larger training sets do not improve this.... </span>

 ### Trained Combining Rules

+- General trained rules interpreting base-classifier outputs as features

-Output: posterior probability distribution over all $C$ classes, rather than a single class decided by a fixed combining rule.
+- Output: posterior probability distribution over all $C$ classes, rather than a single class decided by a fixed combining rule.

 Special trained combiners:
 - DT: Decision Templates ~ Nearest Mean